8 Quart Instant Pot Hard Boiled Eggs

 4. While the eggs are cooking, prepare the ice bath by filling a large bowl with water and ice.

-5. At the end of the five minutes, carefully turn the steam release valve to the venting position.
-When the float valve drops, open the instant pot and carefully transfer the eggs to the ice bath.
+5. At the end of the five minutes, carefully turn the steam release valve to the venting position to quick pressure release.
+When the float valve drops, open the instant pot and carefully transfer the eggs to the cool water ice bath.
 Leave the eggs in the ice bath for 10 minutes.

 6. Remove the eggs from the ice water bath and store them in the refrigerator until ready to use.
 To peel, roll the eggs on a cutting board while applying gentle pressure to crack the shell.
 Peel off the shell and discard.